cewills/cewills.github.io/about.md

 permalink: /about/
 ---

 Cameron Wills is a second year chemistry major from Roseville, California.
 His current enrollment in Organic Chemistry has given him knowledge of the fundamental tools of Organic Chemistry.
-He is anticipating joining a professor's research team over the summmer.
+He is hoping to join a professor's research team over the summmer or in the fall.

 ### Personal Information